BikramMondal5/AI-portfolio/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## 📬 Contact

 Have questions or want to connect?
 Reach out through the contact form on the portfolio or connect with me directly through my socials.